ALICE

 Asset Limited, Income Constrained, Employed

-Hands holding a dollar bill and words that say "to ALICE, every dollar counts."Across Wisconsin, over a third of households struggle to afford the basic necessities of housing, child care, health care, food and transportation.
+Hands holding a dollar bill and words that say "to ALICE, every dollar counts."Across Wisconsin, many households struggle to afford the basic necessities of housing, child care, health care, food and transportation.
 Asset, Limited, Income, Constrained, Employed (ALICE) individuals and families struggle economically but do not fall below the federal poverty line.

 The United Way ALICE Project is a nationwide effort to quantify and describe the number of households that are struggling financially.